 With fewer people going out and cooking at home more often, this might be a great opportunity to give the cooks at home a little break.
 You can help them by offering special festive packages, including anything from appetizers to desserts – even beverages!

-Also, consider offering a special Thanksgiving and Christmas dinner meal kit around major holidays such as Thanksgiving or Christmas.
+Also, consider offering a special Christmas dinner meal kit around major holidays such as Thanksgiving or Christmas.
 This will make it easy for your customers to prepare for their holiday dinners.
 You’ll bring a smile to their faces while bringing in some sales!

 19. Football Sunday Specials

 Now, with many sports fans staying at home to watch the game rather than going to their favorite local bar or a pub, it is a great opportunity to offer special deliveries of typical meals consumed with friends when watching football games and similar.
 Think pizza or wings specials and growlers along with it.

 These packages can be pick-up or delivery, depending on your operations.
 If you want to keep some stable sales in-house, you can also offer a discounted monthly, or even quarterly, subscription for these.

 Create an outdoor space that feels intimate and private.
 Families and friends can book it to gather and celebrate the holidays in a warm and inviting outdoor space.
 This will eliminate the fear of being around other diners that some customers have as they’ll only be in a space with people they know.
 If you offer a space for private events, make sure to market it on your social media channels.
 And, allow guests to book it through your online reservation software.